 The main direction of research is accelerator physics.
 Developing accelerators requires advanced instruments.
-We therefore do also research in instrumentation physics.
+We therefore also do research in instrumentation physics.

 Charged particle accelerators are among today’s most advanced research instruments.
 High energy accelerators enable elementary particle physicists to probe the fundamental constituents of the universe.
-Accelerator based neutron sources and synchrotron light sources as well as free-electron lasers enable enable material- and life-sciences to develop new materials and then probe them with unprecedented spatial and temporal resolution.
+Accelerator based neutron sources and synchrotron light sources as well as free-electron lasers enable materials- and life-sciences to develop new materials and then probe them with unprecedented spatial and temporal resolution.
 Accelerator based medical therapy is given to cancer patients.

 Developing instruments for physical measurements is an increasingly difficult field, often requiring expertise from outside disciplines.
 There is a need to bridge the gap between experimental physics and engineering.
 At FREIA physicists and engineers work closely together to develop advanced instrumentation for front line research.

 Optimizing accelerator components and technologies has been identified as crucial for the success of future accelerators.
 We do research on accelerating cavities, magnets, energy efficient microwave power amplifiers, diagnostics, sensors and measurement techniques for accelerators.
 We develop the controls for aforementioned instrumentation.